cedarvera/scrolls/softether-droplet-notes.md

     RouterStart [name]

 ### Bridge to the SoftEther Server

+This is for each site.
 After installing the vpnbridge software and starting `vpncmd`:

     Hub Bridge